MV Hyak: History

 The Hyak was built by the National Steel and Shipbuilding Company of San Diego, California in 1966, at a cost of $6.5 million.
 It was launched and christened by Nancy Evans, wife of Governor Daniel J. Evans, on December 17, 1966.
 The vessel traveled north along the Pacific Coast in June 1967, but was delayed by a severe storm near San Francisco, California when it broke a temporary breakwater.
 She arrived in Seattle on July 4, several days later than scheduled, and was moved to the Todd Shipyards for repairs.
-The word Hyak is chinook jargon for "speedy".
+The word Hyak is Chinook Jargon for "speedy".

 The ferry was not able to enter service after arrival because of an ongoing labor dispute with the local chapter of the International Organization of Masters, Mates & Pilots.
 The union argued that the wage agreement it signed with Washington State Ferries did not cover new, larger vessels like the Hyak.
 The dispute reached the King County Superior Court, where a judge signed an injunction ordering the ferry to be crewed on its first run on July 19.
 The Hyak entered service that afternoon, and was assigned to the Seattle–Bremerton route, cutting the crossing time from 65 minutes to 45.
 The next day, the ferry made its first scheduled run and nearly rammed Pier 52 in Seattle after an engine failure.
-During the 90's she was on the Edmonds-Kingston route and she would fill in there and the Seattle-Bainbridge route during the last few years of her service life.
+During the 1990s, she was on the Edmonds-Kingston route and she would fill in there and the Seattle-Bainbridge route during the last few years of her service life.